 The setting you choose to take pictures of your car in has the biggest effect on how the image will come out.
 You probably figured that out all on your own.
 But how do you find these amazing spots?
 Can you find one out of thin air?
-I’ll show you how below.
+I’ll show you how to scout automotive locations here!

 It begins at home